John Charles Wester: Auxiliary Bishop of San Francisco

 On June 30, 1998, Pope John Paul II appointed Wester as titular bishop of Lamiggiga and as an auxiliary bishop of San Francisco.
 He received his episcopal consecration at the Cathedral of Saint Mary of the Assumption from Cardinal William Levada on September 18, 1998.
 Wester then served as moderator of the curia until 2003.
 While he was episcopal vicar for clergy, Wester also served as vicar general of the archdiocese.
 He also served as apostolic administrator from August 2005 to February 2006.
 Wester was heavily involved in sexual abuse cases in the archdiocese, meeting with victims and accused clergy.

 Bishop of Salt Lake City

-Wester was installed as bishop of Salt Lake City on March 14, 2007.
+Pope Benedict XVI named Wester bishop of Salt Lake City on January 8, 2007, and he was installed there on March 14, 2007.

 Archbishop of Santa Fe

-Wester was elevated to ne archbishop of the Archdiocese of Santa Fe in 2015.
+Pope Francis appointed Wester archbishop of the Archdiocese of Santa Fe on April 27, 2015.